Robo Advisor vs. Financial Advisor: Which is Better?

 Human Fallibility

-Like a human, financial advisors are subject to emotions.
+Like humans, financial advisors are subject to emotions.
 If you threaten to move your money or are unhappy with your returns, your advisor may execute transactions in hopes of beating the market and making you a happy client.

 However…

-Recent research found that only 23% of the actively managed funds had better performance than passive managed.
+Recent research found that only 23% of the actively managed funds had better performance than passively managed.

 It’s tough to pick winning stocks.
 Other intelligent people often try to beat the market to make themselves appear bright.